cb-nw-4/m1-1-htmlcss-html/__workshop/exercise-1/1-questions.md

 _src to dictate the source of the image. height and width to dictate the size of the image._

 ## Q13 - Which attribute is always present for an anchor tag?
+_href is always present for an anchor tag._